Zship135/SQL-Data-Warehouse/README.md

 While this project used static CSV files for simplicity, the architecture and methods used here are designed to scale toward more dynamic and automated ingestion scenarios.
 The result is a clean, centralized, and business-aligned data asset that reduces manual data wrangling and promotes consistent, trusted analytics.

-The final result to the business user in the gold layer is a data mart which can be described by the following schema.
+The final result for the business user in the gold layer is a data mart which can be described by the following schema.

 ![DataMart](https://github.com/user-attachments/assets/723e7dae-556d-43b8-85e3-ee597bb6e8a0)